NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 In the long term, Nix helps tremendously in alleviating that stress, but when *first* (re)packaging existing software with Nix, it's common to encounter missing dependencies preventing builds from succeeding.

-In this tutorial, we'll see how to create Nix derivations to package C/C++ software, taking advantage of the [`nixpkgs` `stdenv`](https://nixos.org/manual/nixpkgs/stable/#chap-stdenv) which automates much of the work of building self-contained C/C++ packages.
+In this tutorial, you'll create your first Nix derivations to package C/C++ software, taking advantage of the [`nixpkgs` `stdenv`](https://nixos.org/manual/nixpkgs/stable/#chap-stdenv) which automates much of the work of building self-contained C/C++ packages.

-We'll begin by considering `hello`, a feature-complete implementation of the famous "hello world", which requires no external dependencies.
+The tutorial begins by considering `hello`, an implementation of "hello world" which only requires dependencies already in `stdenv`.

-Then we'll move to progressively more complex packages with their own separate dependencies, leading us to use additional derivation features.
+Next, you will build more complex packages with their own dependencies, leading you to use additional derivation features.

-Along the way, we'll encounter and address Nix error messages, build failures, and a host of other issues, developing our iterative debugging techniques as we go.
+You'll encounter and address Nix error messages, build failures, and a host of other issues, developing your iterative debugging techniques along the way.

 :::{note}
 An important point of clarification: the term "package" is used conventionally by analogy to other systems, although the term does not refer to a proper concept in Nix.